nfraz007/number_to_word/README.md

 # numberToWord
-A php file for convert any number to word form.
+A php file to convert any number to word form.